sdev00/Twitter-Bots/README.md

 ### Disclaimer

-All Twitter accounts and tweets used for training are fully public and are accessible to everyone.
+The data used for this research is from [MIB](http://mib.projects.iit.cnr.it/dataset.html).
+For privacy, the dataset used in this research will not be made available.
+Any other Twitter accounts and tweets used for training are fully public and are accessible to everyone.